AAccount/dt_call_aclient/README.md

 ![In Call Screen](https://github.com/AAccount/dt_call_aclient/blob/master/screenshots/Main%20Call.png)

 ## Changelog
+**V 1.10:** use file based logging like the C++ components instead of the original December 2015 clunky postgresql logging

 **V 1.9:** use Opus codec for encoding/decoding voice.

 **V 1.8:** use mutable arrays ONLY when handling sodium keys so they can be easily cleared from memory